nih-cfde/the-fair-cookbook/content/recipes/16/fair-api.md

 The `GET` at the start is changed to `POST` or another value when sending actual data (at the bottom of the packet)

-So let's submit this packet to the webserver, or visit it in our web browser, the result:
+So let's submit this packet to the webserver, or visit it in our web browser.
+The result is shown below:

 ```raw
 HTTP/1.1 200 OK